Connected planning gives Genoa instant insight into risk exposure

 Because of the changes in healthcare and regulatory environments, Stephanie reports that her team is constantly asked, “How are the changes in government impacting us?” and “What’s our risk?”
 With her background in finance, Stephanie has a heightened appreciation for such questions and is a passionate advocate for using driver-based methodologies in FP&A, which can help alleviate fears underlying such questions.
 “I can say confidently, across all the different exposures I’ve had, I personally feel that driver-based forecasting is something all companies should do,” she says.

 Delivering answers in minutes, rather than weeks

 However, using spreadsheets to plan and budget for a rapidly growing roster of pharmacies and a workforce of 2,300 made it impossible for Stephanie to provide quick answers to questions about how changes to drivers (such as drug reimbursement levels) might impact financial performance.
-Fortunately, Stephanie discovered the Anaplan platform and, after a single day spent building a proof of concept FP&A model based on Genoa’s own data, she was completely won over.
+Fortunately, Stephanie discovered the Anaplan platform and, after a single day spent building a proof of concept planning, budgeting and forecasting model based on Genoa’s own data, she was completely won over.
 Today, Genoa enjoys connected planning, using a 23-gigabyte model that provides executives with answers to “what-if” scenarios, risk exposures, and sensitivity analyses in a matter of minutes rather than weeks.